Dragons, Bread, and the Order of Reality

 They reason together → still unclear

-“He was made known to them in the breaking of the bread.”
+“Then the two recounted what had taken place on the way and how he was made known to them in the breaking of the bread.”

 Augustine of Hippo is direct: